yashhere/tufte.yashagarwal.in/content/posts/2017-12-31-the-best-till-now.md

 ## Grades

-Although I cared very little for grades for the most part of my college life, this year changed my perception of grades.
+Although I cared very little for grades for the most of my college life, this year changed my perception of grades.
 I finally understood that the grades are also equally important.
 I started *2017* with only one goal --- getting good grades.
 I studied a lot in first half of the year, and it is because of that time, I hold an excellent command over Computer Networks.
 If I have to choose any one semester for my placement, It would be *6<sup>th</sup> semester*.